alloc7260/Result-Data-Analyzer/README.md

 Used Pandas for managing data in tabular format.

-Here i provided source codes for scrapping data for analytics.
+Here i provided source codes for scrapping data and further used for analytics.

-### youtube :
+### youtube (version 1) :

 https://youtu.be/2nPUuaq4RRI (gturesults.in)